Claim Ryanair Flight Delay Compensation

 How Long Does Flight Delay Compensation Take?

 Ryanair flight delay compensation isn’t quicker than any other airline.
-While the company aims to have refunds resolved within 24 hours, there might be a delay with your case.
+While the company aims to have claims resolved within 10 days, there might be a delay with your case.
 In some instances, airlines are waiting for the results of court cases to finish before they decide to compensate passengers.

 In regular circumstances, a claim for flight delay compensation can take a few weeks.
 When the airline doesn’t believe they are at fault, but you think they are, you can escalate your case.
 This will delay when you can expect to receive any money.